 Control Arm: After completion of baseline assessments, participants allocated to the control group will be given information regarding events and activities in their local community.
 They will be invited to one 60-minute group session where they will receive information on a variety of healthy ageing topics including prevention and health care.
 After the completion of the six month assessment, control participants will be invited to a further 60-minute group social/education session.
-Between the 12 and 24-month data collection sessions, controls will be invited to a further 60-minute group social/education will be provided with more information. about health and well-being focussing on active living and importance of functional ability, and taster session vouchers for activities in their local community.
+Between the 12 and 24-month data collection sessions, controls will be invited to a further 60-minute group session (See Appendix 2 for details).
+After 24-month data collection, controls will be provided with more information about health and well-being focussing on active living and importance of functional ability, and taster session vouchers for activities in their local community.